rent614/furima-34775/README.md

 ### Association

 - has_many :comments
-- has_many :products
+- has_many :items
-- has_many :purchases_histories
+- has_many :orders